Walks and Hikes in Taveuni

-Those staying at Waruka Bay Resort on Qamea Island will have easy access to a couple of self-guided walks.
+Those staying near the now-closed Waruka Bay Resort on Qamea Island will have easy access to a couple of self-guided walks.
 Follow the trails at the back of the resort property, which transport you through rainforest, over a bridge crossing a lake, and through organic vegetable gardens.
 There’s also a lookout trail that offers amazing views of Qamea Island all the way to Taveuni island.
 Plus, look out for native birds, like the Fijian orange dove, Pacific parrots, blue kingfishers and much more!
 Learn more about the birds in A Traveller’s Guide to Wildlife in Fiji.

 Location: Waruka Bay Resort on Qamea Island

 Finally, another outer island walk to enjoy is from the Matangi Private Island Resort.
 Follow a natural path from the resort to a ridge top for amazing views of Matangi Island’s Horseshoe Bay, a bay that is only accessible by boat.
 The walk takes approximately one hour.
 Alternatively, the Coastal Road is a short walk taking in glorious views of the ocean – best done at sunrise for stellar sunlight displays.